 The outlook for The Citadel Trust is closely aligned with the outlook for the economy as a whole and with the financial markets.
-The Trust was impacted by negative investment results in fiscal year 2022.
-The Richmond Fund saw a return of (2.25)% in fiscal year 2022.
-The Morgan Stanley portfolio saw a return of 2.59% in fiscal year 2022.
+The Trust benefited from positive investment results in fiscal year 2021.
+The Richmond Fund saw a return of 43.60% in fiscal year 2021.
+The Morgan Stanley portfolio saw a return of 20.89% in fiscal year 2021.
 The Trust maintains a diversified investment portfolio in an effort to position itself as favorably as possible in the current volatile marketplace.
 The overall goal of the Richmond Fund is preservation of capital, and the expectation is that this investment will protect The Trust during market downturns benefiting from investment gains during market rallies.
-The Directors are closely monitoring The Trust's current scholarship spending policy of 4.6% of the five-year rolling average of endowment market values, and are prepared to make changes as needed if the outlook for long-term market returns trends in a manner where it cannot fulfill The Trust's spending rate.
+The Directors are closely monitoring The Trust's current scholarship spending policy of 4.8% of the five-year rolling average of endowment market values, and are prepared to make changes as needed if the outlook for long-term market returns trends in a manner where it cannot fulfill The Trust's spending rate.
+Although the market continues to net positive returns, the impact on charitable contributions remains uncertain, particularly due to the impact it may have on taxpayers as a result of the Tax Cuts and Jobs Act.
 The Citadel hopes to maintain a high level of incoming donations through its work on the upcoming capital campaign for the Mighty Citadel 2026 Strategic Plan.